 The ketogenic diet calls for reducing the number of calories you get from carbohydrates (foods including breads, sugar and fruits) and greatly increasing the calories you get from fats.
-Fats account for about 80% of calories, protein around 20% and carbohydrates about 10%.
+Fats account for about 80 percent of calories, protein around 20 percent and carbohydrates about 10 percent.
 For most people, that's a big adjustment, since the average American gets close to half of his or her calories from carbs, according to the Centers for Disease Control and Prevention.

 The idea behind the diet is that when your body doesn't get enough carbohydrates to use for energy, it quickly turns to stored fat and protein to supplement what you're eating.
 This process, called ketosis, gives the diet its name.

 Although the keto diet has become very popular in the past few years as a weight loss diet, its history goes back to the 1920s, when it was introduced as a treatment for epilepsy.

 The ketogenic diet can be an effective way to lose weight.
 It can help you lose more weight in the first few months than some other types of diets, according to WebMD.
 This may be because you feel more satisfied when you're following this type of diet, and end up eating less overall, or it could be due to the fact that it takes more calories to convert fat into energy than it does carbohydrates.

 In addition, the keto diet may yield the following health benefits: